TheCing/mathias-environmental/site/content/_index.md

       and other types of particles and render them harmless by changing their physical/chemical structure.
 It also causes very small particles to stick together to drop to the ground or allow your filtration system to be more effective in removing them from the air.
+While this technology has been employed for many years, it is still considered an emerging technology.
+BPI's impact on indoor air quality is variable and difficult to measure.
+Its use should be carefully considered based upon specific space use, occupancy and conditions.
   - heading: Advanced Air Filtering
     text: Designing and placing advance air filter technology into your existing system adds another level of effectiveness or another type of approach.